OnSSET/teaching_kit/index.markdown

 * Overview of the Open Source Spatial Electrification Tool
 * Interpretation of modelling results for strategy development and policy formulation

-This material was developed in conjunction with capacity building efforts supported by:
+This material was developed in conjunction with capacity building efforts supported by:<br>
 •	[The World Bank](https://www.worldbank.org/)